tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

 Without any further ado, below are the features added to Base Patch (main branch):

-## Base Patch - v1.1.1:
+## Base Patch - v1.1.x: (See release notes for latest version, notes below are for WIP code updates since last release)

 The Base Emerald Legacy Enhanced version which primarily focuses on quality of life additions such as HM improvements, Stat Editor for IVs and EVs, Nature Mints and an Egg Move Tutor.

-This Base patch includes all updates to Pokemon Emerald Legacy source code as of 23 Feb 2025.
+This Base patch includes all updates to Pokemon Emerald Legacy source code as of 27 Feb 2025.

 ### Implemented Changes:
-* All Base Legacy changes as of v1.1.0
+* All Base Legacy changes as of v1.1.4
 * Removed requirement for all field moves (including HMs) to have to be learned by a pokemon in order to be used outside of battle.
   * Relevant Gym Badge, HM in bag, and at least one pokemon capable of learning the move required to use a HM.
   * Dialogue for people providing HMs updated to note that a pokemon only needs to be able to learn the move.
     * e.g. "Cutter" in Rustboro's dialogue updated to note a pokemon able to learn cut can chop down thin trees.
   * Secret Power requires TM43 in Bag and a pokemon able to use the move (which is almost all pokemon)
-  * Dig requires TM28 in Bag and a pokemon able to use the move
+  * Dig requires TM28 in Bag and a pokemon able to use the move from the party menu.
-  * The following field moves require the pokemon to be able to learn it by level up equal or prior to their current level:
+  * The following field moves require the pokemon to be able to learn it by level up equal or prior to their current level to be added to the party menu:
     * Teleport
     * Milk Drink
     * Softboiled